 Scansion Quiz: Practice using For Better or for Verse

-Timelines Activity in Class
+Timelines Activity in groups.
+(Finish for homework).

 September 28: Crafting the English Essay